Be On The Defensive…Not The Offensive

 What makes a good driver and a good dog walker?
 Someone who is cautious.
 It requires taking appropriate action to avoid confrontation walking dogs just like being defensive when driving a vehicle.

 Without exception, it is always better to stay clear of what could turn out be a conflictive situation that ends in an accident.
 The priority is safety.
 And, most importantly, human intervention will keep people and their companion animals out of danger.

 To Share Or Not To Share…The Sidewalk

 Naturally, you have the right to walk your dog on the sidewalk.
-Nevertheless, it is your responsibility as a pet parent, to teach him to walk properly on the leash and eliminate the urge to pull, to lunge, to bark and growl, and to become ferocious.
+Nevertheless, it is your responsibility as a pet parent to teach him to walk properly on the leash.
+This means eliminating the urge to pull, lunge, bark, growl and become ferocious.

 If your dog knows another dog really well and they are both friendly towards each other, then there is no reason why they shouldn’t interact and rub noses.
 However, when this is not the case, and this is most of the time, the best advice I can give is…be on the defensive.

-What I Do – When I see a dog walking towards me, I cross over to the other side.
-That will avoid coming face to face which could possibly result in a direct confrontation.
+When I see a dog walking towards me, I cross over to the other side.
+Doing this will avoid coming face to face in case a direct confrontation occurs.

-Sometimes, the other person walking the dog will act first and cross before you do.
-Sometimes, they will actually turn around and back track to find another route to walk along.
+Sometimes, the other person walking the dog will act first and cross before you attempt to do so.
+Occasionally, they will actually turn around and back track to find another route to walk along.
 Now that is one smart, responsible human!